 I have been advised that during high season, Dec to Feb that busses can fill up so it may be best to book well in advance (possibly before you arrive).
 Some readers have used a third party to book the bus.
 They report “we used Patagonia Extrema/Southroad to book – we paid a 35-40% premium on tickets, but it was worth it, as our Calafate-PN, PN-Park roundtrip, and PN to PA buses were all sold-out.”

-Also from El Calafate you can easily see one of the great natural wonders of Argentina, the Perito Moreno Glacier (scroll a fair amount down to see the pictures).
+Also from El Calafate you can easily see one of the great natural wonders of Argentina, the Perito Moreno Glacier.
 It’s one of the few advancing glaciers in the world—it moves about 7cm each day.
 Because it is constantly moving, vast blocks of ice fall off the face of the glacier into the lake, calving icebergs with an explosive detonation that sounds like a bomb going off.

 Chile’s Atacama Desert